What is Clinical Waste?

 How to dispose of asbestos

-There are fees and charges in place for the disposal of asbestos (both commercial and household) - please ensure you pay for this material before visiting the site.
+Please be aware there are fees and charges in place for the disposal of asbestos (both commercial and household) - please ensure you pay for this material before visiting the site.

 Disposing of Paint